Crown of sonnets: Heroic crown

-21st Century crowns in English are e.g. by Linda Bierds, Andrea Carter Brown, Robert Darling, Moira Egan, Jenny Factor, Andrei Krylov, Rachael Briggs, Julie Fay, Constance Merritt, Julie Sophia Paegle, Marie Ponsot, Patricia Smith, Marilyn Taylor, Natasha Trethewey, David Trinidad, John Murillo, John McDonough, Kathrine Varnes, Angela Alaimo O'Donnell, Laurie Ann Guerrero, Cindy Tran, and Robert Luis Rodriguez.
+21st Century crowns in English are e.g. by Linda Bierds, Andrea Carter Brown, Robert Darling, Moira Egan, Jenny Factor, Andrei Krylov, Rachael Briggs, Julie Fay, Constance Merritt, Julie Sophia Paegle, Marie Ponsot, Patricia Smith, Marilyn Taylor, Natasha Trethewey, David Trinidad, John Murillo, John McDonough, Kathrine Varnes, Angela Alaimo O'Donnell, Laurie Ann Guerrero, Cindy Tran, Alicia Mountain, and Robert Luis Rodriguez.
 Fiona Chamness's heroic crown Choreography for Ensemble won the 2014 Beloit Poetry Prize.

 A Wreath of Sonnets (Sonetni venec) is the oldest Slovenian crown of sonnets, written by the Romantic poet France Prešeren.
 It was written in 1833 and was enriched with acrostic in the master sonnet.
 Prešeren's crown of sonnets was translated into Russian in 1889, which had great influence on many poets, including Valery Bryusov.
 Jaroslav Seifert wrote his sentimental Věnec sonetů (A Wreath of Sonnets) in this form about Prague, with an authorized translation by Jan Křesadlo, who also composed his own emigre riposte in the same format, as well as writing several other sonnet cycles.
 The poet Venko Markovski wrote and published more than 100 crowns of sonnets, which also contained acrostics dedicated to various historical figures.

 The oldest Dutch crown of sonnets is written by H.Th.
 Boelen in 1876: 'Saffo-fantasie', published in a journal for theatre.
 The second Dutch crown is by Eliza Laurillard: 'Der bloemen lof', published in his book Bloemen en knoppen from 1878.
 Jeanne Reyneke van Stuwe wrote the third Dutch crown, her book Impressies (1898) opens with a crown.
 In the 20st and 21st Century the crown became a regular form of poetry in Dutch literature, with authors like Frédéric Bastet, Ilja Leonard Pfeijffer, Frank van Pamelen, Wouter Ydema, and O.B.
 Kunst.

+A Celestial Crown of Sonnets, written by Sam Illingworth and Stephen Paul Wren, was published in 2021 by Penteract Press.
+It explores the development of astronomy from Thales of Miletus to Shi Shen to William Herschel.